 Exchange Traded.
-The Shares trade on the NYSE, providing investors with an efficient means to buy, sell, or sell short in order to implement a variety of investment strategies.
+The Shares trade on the New York Stock Exchange or the NYSE, providing investors with an efficient means to buy, sell, or sell short in order to implement a variety of investment strategies.
 The Shares are eligible for margin accounts.